Sheldon1999/Event_Management/README.md

 # Event_Management
-this is a project on Event management system(DBMS)
+this is a project of Data Base Management System.
+>> Language used :: Java 1.8
+>> Database used :: MySQL
+>> API :: JDBC